Use Communication to Help Students Learn

 Use communication to prepare students and (and yourself!) for the learning experiences that they are going to have.

 An inviting welcome letter lets students know what they can expect from you and from the course.
 It also initiates an exchange with your students that will help them feel that you are already thinking about their learning and planning a successful semester for them.
 It is important to recognize that a welcome letter is different from a directive to read the syllabus before the semester begins or an explanation of class rules.
 Instead, it explains how you’ve deliberately and thoughtfully structured your course to help students learn.

-The letter gives you an opportunity to communicate your hopes for students’ learning, the kinds of opportunities they will have to practice and get feedback from you, and what they can expect from a typical week and in a typical class meeting.
+A welcome letter also gives you an opportunity to communicate your hopes for students’ learning, the kinds of opportunities they will have to practice and get feedback from you, and what they can expect from a typical week and in a typical class meeting.
 When students understand your role in the class and how they can connect with you and get support, they will be better prepared for the learning experiences that they’ll have in your course.

 The first function of the welcome letter is to help students know what they can expect, but it also serves as an invitation for students to communicate with you.

 After you’ve provided some information about the course, take the opportunity to ask your students some questions that will help you learn about their preparation and expectations for the course.
 You can do this by including a link to a survey you’ve created or, if you have a smaller class, you might ask students to respond to your email.
+The questions you ask could, for example, help you consider what access to technology students have or help you learn about the prior courses students have taken in your discipline.

 Be sure you acknowledge what you’ve learned about students (while protecting anonymity) and tell students at the beginning of the semester how you have made appropriate adjustments to your teaching.
-For example, if several students mention that this is their first upper level course in the discipline, provide two ways you will support all students as they develop their first longer project in the course to show them that you know they will need some extra help as they make this attempt.
+For example, if several students mention that this is their first upper-division course in the discipline, provide two ways you will support all students as they develop their first longer project in the course to show them that you know they will need some extra help as they make this attempt.

 When your first communication with students involves a real exchange of information about the course, it invites students into what should be a semester-long conversation about the ways in which the course functions to support their learning.

-At the end of this document, you’ll find an example of a welcome letter that you can modify to fit your course.
+Below you will find an example of a welcome letter that you can modify to fit your course.

 The First Week of Class